fleetbase/flb/README.md

 flb set-auth [token] --path /fleetbase
 ```

-- `--path`: (Optional) The path to the fleetbase instance directory.
+- `-p, --path`: (Optional) The path to the fleetbase instance directory.
 Defaults to the current directory.

 ### Scaffolding a Extension